hhhaj/CodeFlow/README.txt

-# Jupyter Control for Blender
+Jupyter Control for Blender

 Jupyter Control is a Blender add-on that brings the power of Jupyter-like cell execution to the Blender Text Editor.
-It allows you to create and run "cells" of Python code individually, making it easier to develop and debug your scripts.
+It allows you to create and run individual cells of Python code, enhancing your script development and debugging experience.

-## Features
+Features

-- Add new cells of code with a single click
+    Add new cells of code with a single click
-- Run individual cells and see the results immediately
+    Run individual cells and see immediate results
-- Run all cells after the current cell
+    Run all cells after the current cell
-- Get feedback on successful cell execution
+    Get feedback on successful cell execution

-## Installation
+Installation

-1. Download the latest release from the [Releases page](https://github.com/hhhaj/jupyter-control/releases).
+    Download the latest release from the Releases page.
-2. Open Blender and go to `Edit > Preferences > Add-ons`.
+    Install the add-on in Blender (Edit > Preferences > Add-ons).
-3. Click `Install...` and select the downloaded file.
-4. Enable the Jupyter Control add-on.
+    Enable the Jupyter Control add-on.

-## Usage
+Usage

-After installing the add-on, you can access its features in the Text Editor:
+In the Text Editor:

-- To add a new cell, click the ➕ button, its not necessary.
+    Click the ➕ button to add a new cell.
-- To run the current cell, click the ▶️ button.
+    Click the ▶️ button to run the current cell.
-- To run all cells after the current cell, click the ⏭️ button.
+    Click the ⏭️ button to run all cells after the current cell.

-When a cell is run successfully, a `# CELL SUCCESS` comment is temporarily added at the end of the cell.
+Successful cell execution is marked with a # CELL SUCCESS comment.

-## Contributing
+Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or create an issue.
+Submit a pull request or create an issue.

-## License
+License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.